Patricia Santo Tomas

-is a Filipino government official who previously served as Chairman of the Board of Development Bank of the Philippines from 2006 to 2009.
+is a Filipino lawyer, government official who previously served as a Secretary of Labor and Employment, Chairwoman of the Philippines Civil Service Commission and Chairwoman of the Board of Development Bank of the Philippines from 2006 to 2009.

-She has been a Secretary of Labor and Employment and Chairwoman of the Philippine Civil Service Commission for several years.

 Education

 Patricia Aragon Santo Tomas graduated from Kamuning Elementary School and Quirino High School, both in Quezon City, Philippines.
 She received her Bachelor of Arts degree from Far Eastern University, her Master of Science from the University of the Philippines Los Baños, and her Master of Public Administration from the John F. Kennedy School of Government of Harvard University.

 Early work

 Patricia Aragon Santo Tomas first worked in the government as a clerk at the Philippine Senate from 1964 to 1966.
 She gradually rose from the ranks and was transferred from one agency to another until her appointment as Chief of the Manpower Development and Utilization Division in the Department of Labor and Employment (DOLE) until 1977.